This post may contain affiliate links. Read our disclosure policy.

 Transfer the dough to a large greased bowl.
 Cover the bowl with plastic wrap and let the dough rise until doubled in size, about 45 minutes to 1 hour.

 Punch the dough down and turn it out onto a lightly floured work surface.
 Divide the dough into 15 equal pieces and shape into balls.
 Use the palm of your hand to flatten each ball slightly.
-With a pairing knife, cut 8 slices around each ball, being careful not to slice all the way into the center, to make the pumpkin shape.
+With a pairing knife, cut 8 slices around each ball to make the pumpkin shape, being careful not to slice all the way into the center.
 Cover and let rise until doubled in size, about 45 minutes to 1 hour.